nuodb/nuodb-helm-charts/README.md

 Just run, `helm install nuodb/<chart>`.
 This is the default repository for NuoDB which is located at https://nuodb-charts.storage.googleapis.com/ and must be enabled to use.

-To add the charts for your local client, run `helm repo add`:
+To add the charts for your local client, run the `helm repo add` command below:

 ```bash
 $ helm repo add nuodb https://nuodb-charts.storage.googleapis.com/
 "nuodb" has been added to your repositories
 ```

-You can then run `helm search nuodb/` to see the charts.
+You can then run `helm search nuodb/` to list the installed NuoDB charts.

 ## How do I enable the Incubator repository?